barryosull/barryosull.com/contents/articles/2018-04-06-immediate-vs-eventual-consistency.md

 Now that's we've seen the problems caused by forcing immediate consistency, let's look at how things fare when we take an eventually consistent approach.

 ### 1. What happens if one of the projectors has an error?
-That's fine, if there's an error, report it and disable the projector.
+That's fine, if there's an error, report it, maybe disable the projector (depends on the error).
 Once an event has happened, it's happened, so if one projector fails we don't need to roll back the events or the changes to other projectors.
 Instead we fix the projector, roll out a new release and let it catch up.
 Once you embrace eventual consistency, problems like this become a lot easier to handle.

 ### 2. What happens if one of the projectors has a temporary error?
 Again, pretty simple.
 We simply swallow the error and try again.
 We know the request will eventually get through, we just need to keep sending it.
 If it's a rate limiting issue, we can throttle the projector, slowing down the speed at which it's processing events.